-Brise soleil has its roots as an architectural element from the very ancient times when people started using them as sun-shading devices.
+Brise Soleil has its roots as an architectural element from the very ancient times when people started using them as sun-shading devices.
 These are screens that reduce solar heat gain and are generally used in hot climatic regions.
 The contemporary use of the element was popularized by the Swiss-French architect Le Corbusier.
 Soon after its appearance in some of his projects, Brise soleil got widespread acknowledgement.

 However, technological advancement has brought about much experimentation in the design of Brise soleil.
-Architects have started using them as building envelopes as well as an interior partition screen.
-Besides conventional vertical and horizontal fins, Brise soleil can now be found in varied forms, patterns and materials.
+Architects have started using them as building envelopes as well as interior partition screens.
+Besides conventional vertical and horizontal fins, Brise soleil architecture can now be found in varied forms, patterns and materials.
 Material like concrete, wood and metal is extensively used in modern days.
 While allowing the natural light to enter the structure, they mitigate overheating.
 Movable louvres further facilitate adjustment according to the changing weather and sunlight patterns throughout the year.
 Here are some examples of how the use of Brise soleil has diversified over the years.

 - Le Corbusier used brise soleil in one of his projects in 1936.
 He was commissioned to design a new home for the Brazilian Ministry of Education and Health in Rio de Janeiro.
-The façade has walls of glass all through which are protected by horizontal louvres which are gear operated and adjustable.
+The façade has walls of glass all of through which are protected by horizontal louvres which are gear operated and adjustable.

 - The Public Safety Building on 151 Princess Street was built by Libling Michener and Associates in 1965.
-The brutalist style of the building is well accentuated by the use of brise soleil as mullions.
+The brutalist style of the building is well accentuated by the use of brise soleil architecture as mullions.
 The angled Tyndall stone mullions were extruded out to form vertical louvres.
 They also contribute to form an architectural language of dominance, solidity and fortification of this police station building.

 - The centennial concert hall, constructed in 1968, broke the stereotypical use of horizontal and vertical louvres.
 The building bears a façade with eyelid-like concrete window covers.
 The architects took advantage of the plastic character of concrete to develop a form inspired by origami art.
 Their attempt was to modernise the use of sun-shading devices by experimenting with its form.